SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

-If this operation is successful, the new ftol value will be displayed in the info line at the bottom of the SV window.Note that increasing the ftol value may cause for the fitting to terminate with higher chisq.
+If this operation is successful, the new ftol value will be displayed in the info line at the bottom of the SV window.Note that increasing the ftol value may cause for the fitting to terminate with higher |chi| sq.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ